 The data coming from the central processing unit and input is sent to different parts of the output device according to the ladder diagram.
 In addition, the information received from the input device may be connected to some of its information according to the CPU diagram.

-What are the types of PLC programming language?
+What are the types of PLC programming languages?

 Basically, PLC run or controls machinery based on the PLC programming.
 PLC programs can be done in different programming languages.
-There are five types of PLC programming language.
+There are five types of PLC programming languages.

 - Ladder Image (LD)